S-S-Greening/NZ_S.aureus-/README.md

 # NZ_S.aureus-
-Availability of data and materials for the paper entitled; "Genetic relatedness of Staphylococcus aureus isolates obtained from New Zealand dairy cattle"
+Full Scoary results for the paper entitled; "The Genetic Relatedness and Antimicrobial Resistance Patterns of Mastitis-Causing Staphylococcus aureus Strains Isolated from New Zealand Dairy Cattle".